aceeric/grpc-server-learn/README.md

       rpc SayHello(helloworld.HelloRequest) returns (helloworld.HelloReply) {}
     }
     ```
-18. Run a simple script to get a sense of the round-trip time to make a gRPC call
+18. Run a simple script to get a sense of the round-trip time to make a gRPC call using the grpc_cli CLI
     ```shell script
     $ /home/eace/IdeaProjects/grpc-server-learn/scripts/call-hello
     Begin 10000 gRPC calls.......................